bcgov/mobile-developer-guide/docs/apple_app_signing.md

 The [bc-wallet-mobile](https://github.com/bcgov/bc-wallet-mobile/blob/main/.github/workflows/main.yaml) project has a complete GitHub Action that builds an iOS app.
 Use it as a reference for your project.

-Below is a basic GitHub Action that builds and signs an app.
+This is a basic GitHub Action that builds and signs an app.

 ```yaml
 name: Build